Ricardo Martinelli

+In 2024, Martinelli was sentenced to ten years in prison for embezzlement of public funds and money laundering related to his use of public money to buy several Panamanian media outlets in 2010.
+He was implicated in several other corruption cases during his presidency (Odebrecht, New Business, Financial Pacific, Blue Apple, among others); as of February 2024, he is facing several trials.

 Early life

 Born in Panama City, Ricardo Martinelli is the son of Ricardo Martinelli Pardini and Gloria Berrocal Fábrega.

-His father is of Italian descent, and his mother is of Spanish descent.
+His father is of Italian and Spanish descent, and his mother is of Spanish descent.

+Ricardo Alberto Martinelli Berrocal is a direct descendant of a historic lineage connected to prominent figures in Panamanian history.
+On his mother’s side, Gloria Berrocal Fábrega, he is a sixth-generation descendant of José de Fábrega —a 19th-century political leader— making Martinelli the seventh generation linked to this notable family line.
+He is also the great-great-grandson of Justo Arosemena, one of the most influential thinkers in Panamanian history, widely regarded as the ideological father of the nation for his work promoting autonomy, legal reform, and national identity in the 19th century.

 He completed his secondary education at Staunton Military Academy in Staunton, Virginia, in the United States.
-In 1973 he graduated with a bachelor of science in business administration degree from the University of Arkansas where he was a member of Sigma Nu fraternity.
+In 1973 he graduated with a Bachelor of Science in business administration degree from the University of Arkansas where he was a member of Sigma Nu fraternity.

 Business career

 Martinelli began his career as a credit officer at Citibank in Panama.
 After several years of banking, he purchased the business of a client, in turn becoming an entrepreneur, buying or starting additional businesses.
 His net worth was estimated at $1.1 billion or more, according to press reports.
 The Economist stated that voters "want him to run the country as well as he manages his businesses" in response to his victory in the 2009 presidential election.

-As of 2009, he was the president and director of the board of Panamanian supermarket chain, Super 99 and of two other companies.
-From May 2009, he passed the presidency of Super 99 to Luis Enrique Martinelli.
+In 2009, he was the president and director of the board of Panamanian supermarket chain Super 99 and of two other companies.
+In May 2009, he passed the presidency of Super 99 to Luis Enrique Martinelli.